artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 ----------------------------------

 A blank, white screen in AtoM means that an error has occurred when loading the page.
-AtoM usually supresses error messages in production mode for security reasons, so the first thing to do is put the application in Debug mode, then re-try whatever you were doing when you got the white screen.
+AtoM usually suppresses error messages in production mode for security reasons, so the first thing to do is put the application in Debug mode, then re-try whatever you were doing when you got the white screen.
 See: